julianopita/bimnomads/README.md

 # bimnomads
 BIM-based colaborative platform
-Includes code from other sources.
-Will be listed in the public version Not public version.
+Includes code from other sources, which will be listed in the public version.
+Not public version.